52vis/2016-13/mukul/README.md

 Most of the reports (not all) follows a specific pattern :" LEOS NOTIFIED." , "PHOENIX PD NOTIFIED." etc.
 So I used [tokenizers](https://github.com/lmullen/tokenizers) package to split these text data and get sentences which have 'NOTIFIED' word in it.
 All LEO are not extracted using this method as all reports doesn't follow this pattern.
 I was able to extract 1007 LEO names out of 1347(total data size).
 Resulting LEO names are still very unstructured.
-I had to manually change few entries to make data more consistent.(aim is to decrease factor levels.)
+I had to manually change few entries to make data more consistent.(So that I will have less factor levels.)

 ```r
 ##loading libraries